johnathan-sewell/flat-map/README.md

 npm run nodemon
 ```

-This will run and monitor the Node.js Express server.
+This will run the Node.js Express server

 Start the frontend app: